LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ### Google Cloud AI Speech-to-Text with Gemini

 Google provides a speech-to-text model API providing up to 60 minutes of transcribing audio per month using the Google Gemini model.
 The advanced speech AI utilizes Chirp, Google Cloud's foundation model for speech trained on a massive amount of data.
-Supporting 125 languages, the trained model has recognition and transcription for more spoken languages and accents which can assist many different users across the world.
-Providing three methods to perform this feature: synchronous, asynchronous, and streaming.
-Each method returns text results for post-processing, periodically, or in real-time to better suit a user's needs.

-All Speech-to-Text API synchronous recognition requests must include a speech recognition config field (of type RecognitionConfig).
-A RecognitionConfig contains the following sub-fields as shown in the table below.
+With up to 60 minutes of free transcribing of audio per month, allowing users to have minimal barriers when using the API.

 More details and official documentation can be found [here](https://cloud.google.com/speech-to-text/docs/speech-to-text-requests#synchronous-requests).